almet/notmyidea/content/code/2023-11-20-postgresql-import-changing-name.md

 ---
-title: Importing a PostgreSQL dump under a different table name
+title: Importing a PostgreSQL dump under a different database name
 headline: Simple commands to help you during an import
 tags: postgresql, sysadmin
 ---